 Carbon monoxide is deadly.
 It cannot be seen.
 It does not have a smell.
-Carbon monoxide poisoning can happen anywhere but it is more dangerous at higher elevations, where there is less oxygen.
-Carbon monoxide poisoning can occur from brief exposures to high levels of carbon monoxide, or from longer exposures to lower levels.
+Poisoning can happen anywhere but it is more dangerous at higher elevations, where there is less oxygen.
+Poisoning can occur from brief exposures to high levels of carbon monoxide, or from longer exposures to lower levels.

 Carbon Monoxide poisoning can be prevented by ensuring carbon monoxide-producing appliances and fireplaces are adequately and regularly maintained, and located in well ventilated areas.
 It is also vitally important to adequately install carbon monoxide detectors.
 Carbon monoxide detectors are an inexpensive safety device that can prevent the needless of loss of life.

 Attorney Mollie McGraw has successfully litigated carbon monoxide cases on behalf of individuals, including children, who have suffered carbon monoxide poisoning because businesses and property owners negligently and recklessly failed to do adequate maintenance on carbon-producing appliances and chose not to install inexpensive carbon monoxide detectors.